Gastroesophageal Reflux in Babies and Children

 If these steps don't work, the doctor may suggest medicine.
 Medicines that may be used include:

-Before you give your child any over-the-counter medicine for reflux:
+Before you give your child any

 Children with reflux rarely need surgery.
 It may be an option for babies or children who have severe reflux that causes breathing problems or keeps them from growing.